zxy9604/MCLauncher-Python/readme.md

 Thus, I decided to make a tool to accomplish the synchronization of mods between clients and server.

+Accomplished synchonizing part, I found that it's unacceptable for me to launch game and to synchonize mods separately.
+You can image what a disaster it is, calling a launcher after updated mods.

+Thus!
+I !
+DECIDED!
+TO!
+WRITE!
+A!
+INDEPENDENT!
+LAUNCHER!
+IN!
+PYTHON!

+Life is short, use Python!!!

 ##Environment
 You should install:
 [Python3](https://python.org/)